JessieCasey/crypto-data/README.md

 ```

 ---
-Furthermore, you can fetch the `min` price of the currency (e.g. ETH)
+Furthermore, you can fetch the `min` price of the currency (e.g. ETH).

 `/api/cryptocurrencies/minprice?name=ETH`